Three siblings struck, killed by truck at school bus stop in Indiana

 Rochester, Ind. — Twin boys and their big sister were killed and a fourth child was flown to the hospital with serious injuries after an early Tuesday crash that happened as they were getting on their school bus in northern Indiana.

+Xzavier and Mason Ingle, both 6, and Alivia Stahl, 9, were pronounced dead at the scene of the crash near 4600 North Ind.
+25 north of Rochester in Fulton County, according to Sgt.
+Tony Slocum of the Indiana State Police.

+The fourth child, 11-year-old Maverik Lowe, was airlifted to Parkview Hospital in Fort Wayne with life-threatening injuries.

-According to Indiana State Police officials, the crash happened near 4600 North Ind.
-25 north of Rochester in Fulton County around 7:15 a.m.
-Police said the children, all Tippecanoe Valley School Corporation students, were hit by a pickup truck at the bus stop.
+Slocum said the crash happened around 7:15 a.m. when the children, all Tippecanoe Valley School Corporation students, were hit by a southbound Toyota pickup truck as they approached the school bus.
 The bus was stopped with its lights flashing and its "STOP" arm extended as the pickup truck drove through the area, police said.
-The truck was traveling in the opposite direction of the school bus.

-The children who died were two 6-year-old twin boys and their 9-year-old sister, according to Sgt.
-Tony Slocum of the Indiana State Police.
-The fourth child airlifted to a Fort Wayne hospital was an 11-year-old boy.

-The driver of the pickup truck was a 24-year-old woman who remained at the scene after the crash.
-No arrests or citations have been made at this time, police said.
+The driver of the pickup truck was identified as a 24-year-old woman.
+She remained at the scene after the crash and was cooperating with investigators.

-The names of the victims and the driver have not been released.
-It remains unclear what school they were heading to.

 In response to the crash, the Tippecanoe Valley School Corporation has released the following statement: